SOLD OUT.png

 As a teacher, Williams has been on faculty at the Merit School of Music, teaching violin, viola, and served as string department chair.
 He was a co-founder of Merit’s Solo String Workshop, which hosted world class artists such as Helen Callus and Rachel Barton Pine.

 Special Guest!
-Phoenix Symphony violinist Jing Zheng, will be a featured guest artist, leading one of the master classes.
+Phoenix Symphony violinist Dian D'Avanzo, will be a featured guest artist, leading one of the master classes.

 Schedule: 8.45am to 1pm, Monday through Friday